 Is water efficiency still a priority?

 Yes, absolutely.
-Water efficiency is still really important to us and we remain committed to our Love Every Drop our strategy.
+Water efficiency is still really important to us and we remain committed to our Love Every Drop strategy.

 We have actually enhanced our water efficiency programme recently and now every customer can get a free water audit in the home carried out by an approved plumber, and free water saving devices for the home, again fitted for free by an approved plumber.
-This is in addition to free water meters, discounted water butts and water-saving garden packs – all of which to help people manage their water usage and cut their bills.
+This is in addition to free water meters, discounted water butts and water-saving garden packs – all of which helps people to manage their water usage and cut their bills.